rancher/terraform-aws-access/README.md

 ## Recent Changes

+- Manage external access

+  You can now add ingress from external addresses by cidr and port.
+  This will generate security group rules with 'from' and 'to' having the port number specified.
+  The input is a map of port to list of CIDRs, eg. `{"443" = ["1.1.1.1/32","2.2.2.2/32"], "6443" = ["3.3.3.3/24"]}`.

 - BREAKING CHANGES!

   While adding the loadbalancer and domain to this module it kinda seems like the ssh key shouldn't be included.